 Simply sit on the lower part of the Sleeper, spread the inflatable part up the back of the seat, and use the valve to blow it up behind you until it surrounds your back, neck and head with air-cushioned support.
 In this position, the valve remains at head height, which is handy if you need to make an occasional adjustment.
 Now, scoot your bottom close to the edge of the plane seat and stretch your legs in front of you.
 If you could see yourself from the side, your body would be almost straight, just tilted backward.
 Sort of like sleeping on a bed that’s been propped at a 45 degree angle.
 The “2” part of the 2-in-1 system comes in when you don’t want to sleep.
 Just deflate the Sleeper a bit and fold it in half for a nice, wide pillow that offers lumbar-only support.

 I used this pillow in sleeping mode on that red-eye from Hawaii, which was a six-hour flight with about four hours of “sleep.”
 It worked pretty well.
 If I had a complaint, it would be that I needed some cushioning under my tookus, which got numb after awhile in that position.
-Perhaps I need to throw a small, flat memory foam pillow into my pack?
-(I’ll let you know the next time I take a transoceanic flight.)
+(A small, flat piece of memory foam helps in that department.)

 Travel Back Pillows